ahmccormick/Cannabis_EGS/README.md

    In R studio with the script 3_WorldClim_data_extraction.R

 4. Cross validation for climate variable prediction accuracy In R studio with the script 4_Cross_validation.R.
+If dataset is large recommend HPC compute.
 Requires import of xval_kfol_functions.R (Credit: Quinn Campbell)

 5. Genomic selection with rrBLUP
    In R studio with the script 5_Genomic_Selection.R